sstarcher/helm-exporter/README.md

 # Installation
 * A helm chart is available in this [repository](./helm/helm-exporter).
-* `helm install -f helm/helm-exporter` will install and metrics should scrape automatically if prometheus is running
+* `helm install helm/helm-exporter --name=helm-exporter` will install and metrics should scrape automatically if prometheus is running

 # Metrics
 * http://host:9100/metrics